conda/conda-build/docs/source/concepts/generating-index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Caching utilizes the existing ``repodata.json`` file if it exists.
 Indexing checks
+Caching utilizes the existing ``repodata.json`` file if it exists.
+Indexing checks
 which files to update based on which files are new, removed, or changed since
 the last ``repodata.json`` was created.
 When a package is new or changed, its
+the last ``repodata.json`` was created.
+When a package is new or changed, its
 metadata is extracted and cached in the subdir to which the package belongs.
 The
 subfolder is the ``.cache`` folder.
 This folder has one file of interest:
 ``stat.json``, which contains results from the ``stat`` command for each file.
 This
+subfolder is the ``.cache`` folder.
+This folder has one file of interest:
+``stat.json``, which contains results from the ``stat`` command for each file.
+This
 is used for understanding when a file has changed and needs to be updated.
 In
 each of the other subfolders, the extracted metadata file for each package is
 saved as the original package name, plus a ``.json`` extension.
 Having these
+saved as the original package name, plus a ``.json`` extension.
+Having these
 already extracted can save a lot of time in fully re-creating the index, should
 that be necessary.

 An aside: one design goal of the ``.conda`` package format was to make indexing as
+An aside: one design goal of the ``.conda`` package format was to make indexing as
 fast as possible.
 To achieve this, the .conda format separates metadata from the
 actual package contents.
 Where the old ``.tar.bz2`` container required extracting
+actual package contents.
+Where the old ``.tar.bz2`` container required extracting
 the entire package to obtain the metadata, the new package format allows
 extraction of metadata without touching the package contents.
 This allows
 indexing speed to be independent of the package size.
 Large ``.tar.bz2`` packages
+indexing speed to be independent of the package size.
+Large ``.tar.bz2`` packages
 can take a very long time to extract and index.

 It is generally never necessary to manually alter the cache.
 To force an
 update/rescan of all cached packages, you can delete the .cache folder, or you
+can delete just the ``.cache/stat.json`` file.
+Ideally, you could remove only one
 can delete just the ``.cache/stat.json`` file.
 Ideally, you could remove only one
 package of interest from the cache, but that functionality does not currently
 exist.